- Changes in DNF CLI compared to Yum

 The Yum version of this command is maintained for legacy reasons only.
 The user

-dnf provides to find out what package gives a particular
+dnf provides to find out what package provides a particular file.

-deplist command to find out dependencies of the package
+deplist command to find out dependencies of a package

 dnf repoquery --deplist using repoquery command.